Do I qualify?

 Filling out the application takes 30-60 minutes, depending on your family size.
 Once your application has been submitted, you will receive written notice from the Department of Human Services (DHS) within 14 days which will tell you the date and time of your interview.
 After your interview, you will get a determination letter (approval or denial) within 30 days.
 If approved, the Link card comes in the mail.
 SNAP recipients must fill out a form at least once a year to continue to receive benefits.
 In some cases of dire need, “expedited” benefits may be issued within 7 days.
-Contact us right away if you would like to know how to apply for expedited SNAP benefits.

 Doesn’t someone else need SNAP more than I do?

 Maybe, but by receiving SNAP benefits you are not taking benefits away from someone else.
 Eligibility for SNAP is based on household size and income.
 If you qualify for the benefit, you should not feel uncomfortable accepting it: we all need help from time to time.
 In Illinois, more than 300,000 people qualify for the program and are not currently enrolled in benefits.